All-multiplicity amplitudes with four massive quarks and identical-helicity gluons: Numerical evaluation

 \paragraph{Evaluation timings.} In view of such a non-trivial analytic-complexity behavior of our massive analytic results, it is interesting how long it takes to evaluate them numerically. \Figs{Plot2QLog}{Plot4QLog} show our timing results for QCD amplitudes with two and four quarks, respectively.
-In order estimate uncertainties in a meaningful way, we obtained five timing datasets on four different laptops with Intel processors (Core i7-7700HQ with macOS 11, Core i5-7360U on macOS 12, Core i5-8300H with Windows 11, and two on Core i7-7500U with Ubuntu Linux 20.04).
-Each dataset was rescaled to match the fastest one, so the displayed averaged timings in microseconds are adequate for a Linux machine equipped with an Intel Core i7-7500U processor.
-Each amplitude was computed using its explicit formula obtained by solving an on-shell BCFW recursion and via an off-shell BH recursion.
+The depicted timing data were obtained on a 2017 laptop with a Intel Core i7-7500U processor and Ubuntu Linux 20.04.
+Each amplitude was computed using its explicit formula obtained by solving an on-shell BCFW recursion and via an off-shell BG recursion.
 During each measurement, the amplitudes were evaluated repeatedly using double-precision floating-point numbers on random kinematic phase-space points for approximately 10 seconds.
-Although fluctuations in the evaluation times were estimated, recorded and processed from each run, it is the maximal discrepancies between the five different dataset runs (computed upon rescaling to the fastest one) that mainly contributed to the final uncertainties.
+The time periods needed for each evaluation were averaged, while their fluctuations resulted in error bars that are too small to be visible in the figures behind the data-point markers.
+As a sanity check, we have also verified that three other laptops (equipped with macOS 11, 12 and Windows 11) produce qualitatively identical results.

 The two-quark amplitudes evaluated in \fig{Plot2QLog} correspond to the ``all-plus'' formula~\eqref{QQggnAP} involving only positive-helicity gluons and to the ``one-minus'' formula~\eqref{QQggnOM}.
 Both four-quark formulae~\eqref{eqAn1} and~\eqref{eqAn2} in \fig{Plot4QLog} correspond to all gluons having positive helicity but in different positions with respect to the two quark flavors.
 We have implemented these formulae using C++.
 Both the analytic formulae and the BG recursion were implemented for cross-checking purposes and were not fully optimized.
 The BG recursion is implemented in a bottom-up approach, used in~\rcite{Kanaki:2000ey}, and is similar to what is described in~\rcite{Badger:2012uz}, without the need for the cashing of off-shell currents that was employed in~\rcite{Dinsdale:2006sq}.
 The analytic formulae were implemented as given, without low-level optimization.
 As only the compiler optimization was used (albeit with the ``aggressive'' flag \texttt{-Ofast}), it is likely that some additional gain of perhaps up to 50\% in performance is achievable for both approaches.
 However, we do not expect this to affect neither the large-$n$ scaling of the computational complexity nor the comparison between algorithms to a significant degree.